All businesses need a plan…or do they? We spoke to marketing entrepreneur Ian Sanders about the value of ripping up the rulebook.

 First things first… you need to get your long-term business plan sorted before launching your idea.
 That’s the typical approach, but according to Ian, it doesn’t have to be that way.
 He recommends the ‘unplanning’ method as a way to take your business idea to market quickly and effectively.

 “It’s a mindset that encourages entrepreneurs to launch and test their ideas in the market, rather than getting stuck in over-analysis, planning and forecasting,” says Ian.
 “It’s about Business Doing vs. Business Planning.”

 Unplanning doesn’t mean getting rid of goals and objectives, but recognizing that things change, and fast.
 As technology develops, opportunities and challenges pop up from many sources both online and offline.
 Which means that a linear plan might not be the best way to reach those targets.

 “How can you plot on a business plan those random opportunities you spotted on Twitter or that new client you accidentally met in the coffee shop?”
 Ian explains.
 “And who can predict how things will look in five months, let alone five years?”

 To embrace unplanning, you need to be prepared for continual change, always ready to rethink and reinvent what you do and how you do it.

-1) ACTION.
-Speed to market can give you that competitive edge, so don't waste time pouring over spreadsheets.
-Instead, make it happen, focus on getting your business out there.
+Speed to market can give you that competitive edge, so don’t waste time poring over spreadsheets.
+Instead, make it happen, and focus on getting your business out there.

-2) TEST.
-Prototype your idea: launch it, test it and tweak it 'live' in the marketplace.
-If you have a web-based business you can often monitor, get feedback and adapt your offering overnight.
+Prototype your idea: launch it, test it and tweak it ‘live’ in the marketplace.
+If you have a web-based business, it’s possible to monitor it, get feedback and then adapt your offering in a short space of time – maybe even overnight.